ecyrbe/zodios/website/docs/sponsors.md

 # Sponsors

 Zodios has no sponsors yet.
-If you would like to sponsor Zodios, go on github and click the "Sponsor" button.
+If you would like to sponsor Zodios, go on github or donate directly via [paypal](https://www.paypal.me/ecyrbe).